aleksanderbrymora/firebase-hooks-react/docs/firestore.md

 	try {
 		// need to await the operation to resolve successfully
-		// function doesn't return anything so no need to capture the outcome await setCity('uidOfTheDocYouWantToChangeOrCreate', {data: 'that', you: 'want', to: 'save'})
+		// function doesn't return anything so no need to capture the outcome await setCity({data: 'that', you: 'want', to: 'save'}, 'uidOfTheDocYouWantToChangeOrCreate')
 		// after its done you can call any other function like redirect to other path: props.history.push('/')
 	} catch (e) {